opensussex/reqr/README.md

 Following the YAGNI (You Arn't Gonna Need It) approach, I've only developed this for a very specific use case - and it might not meet general purpose needs.
 Over time when I need to adapt it I'll make changes.

+You'll need go to run this....

 ###To run

     go run reqr.go

-or if you have go you can build reqr
+or to build

     go build reqr.go